- What is the Bookmobile?

 The Bookmobile is Lethbridge Public Library's mobile branch.
-The Bookmobile has magazines, adult fiction, adult non-fiction, large print materials, adult DVD's, juvenille DVD's young adult fiction, juvenille non-fiction, juvenille fiction, picture books, board books and easy readers.
+The Bookmobile has magazines, adult fiction, adult non-fiction, large print materials, adult DVD's, juvenile DVD's young adult fiction, juvenile non-fiction, juvenile fiction, picture books, board books and easy readers.

 Who does the Bookmobile serve?

 The Bookmobile's purpose is to bring library services to those who do not live within a convenient traveling distance, those with mobility issues, and those who attend a school, community center, seniors residence near a Bookmobile stop.